All Episodes

 Okay.

-Would you would you say that this plan in any way worked if somebody can get within three hundred plus yards of the president with a AK 47 and a scope?
+Would you say that this plan in any way worked if somebody can get within 300-plus yards of the president with a AK-47 and a scope?

 Of course not.

-I mean, I think the individual agent uh responded appropriately, and the pr former president has said that he's very thankful for for what happened there and thanked the Secret Service for kind of that that on the spot response that that prevented this guy from getting any shots off.
+I mean, I think the individual agent responded appropriately, and the former president has said that he's very thankful for what happened there and thanked the Secret Service for kind of that on-the-spot response that prevented this guy from getting any shots off.

-But the fact that he was there and came very close to being able to get shots off, clearly that's a failure, because this was the number one soft underbelly uh of the perimeter of that golf course.
+But the fact that he was there and came very close to being able to get shots off, clearly that's a failure because this was the number one soft underbelly of the perimeter of that golf course.

 As you pointed out, paparazzi have burrowed themselves into those bushes and taken pictures of Donald Trump when he was president in particular.

-Our federal agencies, for whatever reason over the years, and I think it's because they're never held accountable, Congress hasn't used the power of the purse.
+Our federal agencies, for whatever reason over the years, and I think it's because they're never held accountable, Congress doesn't use the power of the purse.

-I think there's a lot of reasons why, but they've definitely developed these the the culture uh of always passing the buck and never accepting responsibility for anything.
+I think there's a lot of reasons why, but they've definitely developed the culture of always passing the buck and never accepting responsibility for anything.

-Uh by the way, you may get a kick out of this story about the debate the other night, and anyway, I see Gavin Newsom, your old buddy, uh, is has a big gaggle, and he's surrounded by all the the people in the state run media mob.
+And anyway, I see Gavin Newsom, your old buddy, has a big gaggle, and he's surrounded by all the people in the state-run media mob.

 So I see his people and I walk in behind him.